 Approximately 160 others were injured and 15,000 were forced to leave their homes across the state.
 By the time the rain stopped several days later, 12,000 were left homeless.
 With multiple distinct landslides hitting the area, the city’s famous Christ the Redeemer statue was shut off to traffic for the first time in its history.

 Rains coming from the região serrana (mountainous region) north of Rio proper caused death and destruction in five nearby cities: Teresópolis, Petrópolis, Nova Friburgo, Sumidouro, and São José do Vale do Rio Preto.
 With over 26cm of water pouring down in less than 24 hours, the rain triggered a series of mudslides throughout the mountainous region.
-Nova Friburgo and Teresópolis each counted over 250 dead with the final death toll at over 1,000 including 13 from São Paolo.
+Nova Friburgo and Teresópolis each counted over 250 dead with the final death toll at over 1,000 including 13 from São Paulo.
 In Teresópolis alone, 1,000 people were left without homes.

 During the flooding, most of the Rio area went without electricity or phone service, and 60% of Teresópolis and 35% of Nova Friburgo’s citizens still had no access to clean water days after the storm had passed.